gregpalmr/alluxio-on-emr/README.md

 Note that it took about 48 seconds to run the TPC-DS 44 query.

 Now run the "alluxio fsadmin report" command again and notice that Alluxio has cached the store_sales data set on the Alluxio worker nodes.
-The "Used Capacity" is showing around 38 GB:
+The "Used Capacity" is now showing around 38 GB:

      alluxio fsadmin report